minghai/MarioSequencer/README.md

 You can play the music automatically by this.

+- ?mag="integer N > 0"

+If you believe "The bigger, the better", Go for it!

 - ?SCORE="MSQ's sore data"

 You can pass the score data by this.